fabbe50/FabsServerTweaks/README.md

 - `canLeashPets`: allows or blocks leashing tameable pets.
 - `canPistonsPushBlockEntities`: enables the custom piston logic for moving block entities with their full data.
 - `plantRainGrowthChance`: the percent chance that a plant will grow an extra step during a growth tick when it's raining.
+- `maxAnvilCost`: the maximum anvil extra cost.
+- `shouldEnderDragonAlwaysLootLikeFirst`: when enabled, the ender dragon will always generate a dragon egg and drop xp like it's the first defeat.
+- `warnPlayersAboutModNotOnClient`: allows the server owner to notify players when the mod is not installed on the client.

 ## Gamerule Features